pingidentity/pf-authn-js-widget/README.md

 Before installing, make sure you have [node.js](https://nodejs.org/en/) installed.
 Then check out this repository.

+Then run the following commands
+- `npm install` - install dependencies
+- `npm run start` - start the webpack development server

 This will start the webpack development server on port https://localhost:8443 (as specified in webpack.config.js) and instantiate your widget.
 If you need to modify the base url from `localhost:9031`, you can modify it in `demo-server/templates-index-template.handlebars` or pass a `BASEURL` command line parameter.

-Run the following commands
-1. `npm install`
-1. `npm run start`

-This will kick off the development server at `https://localhost:8443`.
 Click on the start SSO link on the IdP Connection in PingFederate or start an OAuth flow from OAuth playground which will redirect to the widget.
 A flowId is required for the widget to interact with PingFederate which is created when PingFederate redirects to the widget.

 all available npm commands are: